MrARM/balloonwatch/README.md

 # BalloonWatch - A program to notify a group when a balloon launches nearby

+## Rework Notice

+There is a shift to Redis to handle runtime memory (sonde launches).

+Redis was a better fit to handle a high volume amount of data.
+Using mongodb in the way v1 did was not a good method to check whether a radiosonde had been launched recently, not to mention there was several times when I had a database crash over the few years that balloony used mongodb in that way.

+Changing this should allow the use of mongodb without fear that the high traffic of radiosonde checking causing any issues to break the database.

 ## Setup
 **Set the following environment variables to configure the system**